-- 29. The "crisis of Maoism" (steps toward Peking-Washington rapprochement) has disoriented and disorganized U.S. pro-Maoist movements and presents the SL with opportunities for influencing and polarizing previously inaccessible Maoist groups and collectives, especially those individuals and groups which had already implicitly challenged "Maothought" by seeking to discover in Maoism a consistent revolutionary proletarian strategy for the advanced countries. - 30.
-Already we note several results from our regroupment orientation, in addition to the recruitment of individuals from in and around the radical movement attracted to us because of our recognition (in distinction to self-styled revolutionaries like PL and the Workers League) that regroupment is at certain junctures a vital part of the building of the revolutionary party.
-We are in the process of formally consummating an evidently deeply-based fusion with the comrades of the Communist Working Collective, a Los Angeles ex-Maoist formation; at least a portion of the comrades of the Boston "Mass Strike" group have adopted a fusion perspective with the SL; and also in Boston we have won SL supporters from among members and leaders of the PL-led University Action Group.
-Including the fusions, in the last four months we will have had a more than fifty per cent increase in direct SL membership.
+23. In recognition of the unlocking of the existing radical tendencies in the U.S. under the impact of objective events we have raised beginning with Spartacist #14 and pursued through the last eighteen months an active regroupment policy centered upon Progressive Labor in view of their sharp turn against the Stalinist states and nationalism in favor of a crude proletarian revolutionary orientation.
+But our regroupment orientation has deliberately had a wider character; among the main U.S. tendencies we have noted a certain polarization in the SWP-YSA (now loosely crystallized in the Proletarian Orientation and Communist factions) and a bulge to the left on the part of the International Socialists (discovery of the working class, for the military victory of the NLF, formal avowal of Leninism on the organizational question).
+It is not now possible to foresee where this process will end or where it will lead.
+Already we note, in addition to the recruitment of individuals from in and around the radical movement attracted to us because of our recognition (in distinction to self-styled revolutionaries like PL and the Workers League) that regroupment is at certain junctures a vital part of the building of the revolutionary party, that we are in the process of formally consummating an evidently deeply-based fusion with the comrades of the Communist Working Collective, a Los Angeles ex-Maoist formation; at least a portion of the comrades of the Boston "Mass Strike" group have adopted a fusion perspective with the SL; and also in Boston we have won SL supporters from among members and leaders of the PL-led University Action Group.
+We note that in the last four months we have had a more than 50 per cent increase in direct SL membership.